ViGAWorld-FR/ViGAWorld-ViGAPhone/README.md

 - A keyboard-driven text interface: minimalist but highly efficient for professionals
 - A graphical interface for real-time sound analysis, timbre reproduction, and ultra-precise piano tuning
 - An extremely compact executable size—where design quality and code efficiency truly matter
 - The audio engine is extremely powerful—arguably the most efficient in the world.
-It can run on 15-year-old computers and handle tens of thousands of simultaneous waveforms in real time without overloading the system
+It can run on 15-year-old computers and handle tens of thousands of simultaneous waveforms in real time without overloading the system.

 ---